THE CHICAGO TRIBUNE:

 "With her seamless, fluid, red-hot mode of storytelling, director-choreographer Brenda Didier has turned a familiar story into a wholly riveting take on innocence, experience and appetite.
 But it is her musical director/pianist, Austin Cook - a 24-year-old wonder whose seductive arrangements are beyond brilliant, and whose wholly engaging stage presence makes him another actor in the drama - who comes close to stealing the show.
 Sadly, he will be moving on to "Million Dollar Quartet" after this weekend.
 But his exceptional co-musicians, Matthew Sitz (percussion) and Sam Filip (bass), will remain as part of the onstage party."

 "As they do so, each singer in Theo Ubique Cabaret Theatre's new revue ' Some Enchanted Evening: The Songs of Rodgers and Hammerstein' also checks in with Austin Cook, their piano accompanist and the show's exceptional music director.
-The lanky, sweet-faced 24-year-old's superb playing on a sleek white baby grand and his ingenious and often surprising arrangements of the show's more than three dozen songs mark him as a big talent to watch.
+The lanky, sweet-faced (lad's) superb playing on a sleek white baby grand and his ingenious and often surprising arrangements of the show's more than three dozen songs mark him as a big talent to watch.
 (He also can sing.)"

 "The surprising anchor of this production, however, is the mega-talented Austin Cook, who sets the music spinning through his deft accompaniment and charisma.
 Sporting a Sondheim-like beard, Cook represents the next generation of talent that "God" himself, I'm sure, would be proud of."

-- Robert Bullen of sondheim on sondheim
+- Robert Bullen of The Huffington Post on SONDHEIM ON SONDHEIM

 "Music director Austin Cook, bearded and outfitted to recall a young Sondheim himself, is a powerful force on the piano at center stage; his performance with young talents Amelia Hefferon and Yando Lopez of 'Opening Doors,' from Merrily We Roll Along, provides a persuasive case for a full production."

-- Kris Vire of Sondheim on Sondheim
+- Kris Vire of Time Out Magazine on SONDHEIM ON SONDHEIM

 "Through joyous singing, galvanizing dancing and feisty attitude, every song becomes a world that the five knockout performers inhabit, backed by bass, drums, horns, and especially the virtuosic stride (Harlem jazz style) piano-playing by conductor Austin Cook."